-The microtubule (MT) network is a dynamic, force-generating cytoskeletal system essential for a number of basic cellular processes.
-MTs also serve as a track for force-generating kinesin and dynein motor proteins.
-As such, immobilization of MTs onto solid surfaces such as glass coverslips and beads allows for the biophysical study of these molecular machines.
-Tubulin, the basic component of MTs, can be functionalized by covalent linkage with Biotin-XX, a long-chain biotin derivative.
+The microtubule network is a dynamic, force-generating cytoskeletal system essential for a number of basic cellular processes.
+Microtubules also serve as a track for force-generating kinesin and dynein motor proteins.
+As such, immobilization of microtubules onto solid surfaces such as glass coverslips and beads allows for the biophysical study of these molecular machines.
+Tubulin protein, the basic component of microtubules, can be functionalized by covalent linkage with Biotin-XX, a long-chain biotin derivative.
 Such modification must be performed in a way that maintains tubulin polymerization competency and functionality.
-The resulting labeled tubulin is useful in a number of applications ranging from optical traps to tubulin affinity columns.
+The resulting biotinylated tubulin protein is useful in a number of applications ranging from optical traps to tubulin affinity columns.

-Labeled Tubulin-Biotin-XX is generated by reacting Biotin-XX Succinimidyl Ester with Cycled Tubulin (Cat.
-No. 032005), thereby covalently linking the biomolecule to random tubulin surface lysines.
-Cycled Tubulin is >99% pure and polymerization competent.
-These properties are maintained during the labeling process by reacting Cycled Tubulin with the reactive biotin in its polymerized form and subjecting it to a final polymerization/depolymerization cycle.
+Labeled Tubulin-Biotin-XX is generated by reacting Biotin-XX succinimidyl ester with >99% pure tubulin protein, thereby covalently linking the biomolecule to random tubulin surface lysines.
+Polymerization competency is maintained during the labeling process by reacting the biotin with polymerized microtubules and subjecting the tubulin protein to a final polymerization/depolymerization cycle.
 The final product demonstrates an affinity toward streptavidin-coated beads (Figure 1) and streptavidin-coated coverslips (Figure 2).
-Labeling stoichiometries are indicated on product labels.
+Specific labeling stoichiometries are indicated on the product label.
 The product is cryopreserved at 20 mg/ml in 50 mM K-Glutamate and 0.5 mM MgCl2 (pH=7.0).

 Immediately transfer Labeled Tubulin-Biotin-XX to -80°C upon receipt.
-The product is stable under these conditions for 1 year.
-Thaw only when ready to use by placing in a 37°C water bath followed by immediate placement on ice.
+Thaw only when ready to use by placing briefly in a 37°C water bath followed by immediate placement on ice.
 Clarify the biotinylated tubulin after thawing to remove any protein aggregates by centrifugation at 90k rpm (350k x g) for 5 minutes at 4°C. If desired, Labeled Tubulin-Biotin-XX can be aliquoted into smaller experimental batches, frozen in liquid Nitrogen, and stored at -80°C with minor loss of polymerization competency.
 Avoid repeated freeze-thaw cycles.
 View detailed storage and handling instructions.